Matt Serletic: Business and television career

-Serletic also served as chairman of Virgin Records – a position he held from 2002 to 2005.
+Serletic was chairman of Virgin Records, a position he held from 2002 to 2005.
 He was both chairman and chief executive of Virgin Records America from 2004 to 2005.
 In 2004, at the age of 33, he was named to Crain's New York Business "40 Under 40" list.
 In 2011, Serletic became a reality show judge on the television show CMT's Next Superstar.
-In 2015 Serletic founded Zya Music, previously Music Mastermind, Inc., for which he served as CEO.
+In 2015 Serletic founded Zya Music, previously Music Mastermind, Inc., for which he was CEO.
 Zya initially allowed users to play along to popular songs found in app, and grew into a full-stack cloud music platform.
 The company also developed the popular music social media app Ditty.it, According to Zya's LinkedIn, which turned personal messages or texts into songs.
 Zya, Inc. was acquired by Google in 2019, at which point Serletic took on the role of Director of Product at Google until April 2024.
 At that time he transitioned into the position of Director of AI Innovation and Interactive Experiences at Amazon Music.

 Personal life

-Serletic is the owner of Emblem Music Group and currently resides in Calabasas, California, with his wife, Ramona, and their two children.
+Serletic is the owner of Emblem Music Group and resides in Calabasas, California, with his wife, Ramona, and their two children.
 He also helped the rock supergroup Class of '99 in covering Pink Floyd's "Another Brick in the Wall" for the film The Faculty, contributing on the keyboard.